rbcasperson/canvas-tile-map/README.md

 ## Usage

-Add a canvas element somewhere in your HTML page, and give it an ID:
+Add a canvas element somewhere in your HTML file, and give it an ID:

 ```html
 <canvas id="tile-map"></canvas>
 ```

-Then your JavaScript:
+Then in a JavaScript file:

 ```js
 var Game = require('canvas-tile-map').Game;